InfraSIM/docs/docs/user_guide.rst

         .. image:: _static/ssh_ESXi.png
             :height: 300
             :align: center

-    * **IMPORTANT NOTE:** Set **Promiscuous Mode** to Accept and tick Override.
-To do this, open the Configuration tab and select Networking.
-Then click Properties of the vSwitch, choose port group, edit, security, tick the checkbox to override setting and select Accept.

         .. image:: _static/virtualnetwork5.png
             :height: 300
             :align: center

+.. note:: Set **Promiscuous Mode** to Accept and tick Override.
+To do this, open the Configuration tab and select Networking.
+Then click Properties of the vSwitch, choose port group, edit, security, tick the checkbox to override setting and select Accept.

 .. include:: compute_node_simulation.rst